 Solution

-As you know that Next.js tutorial already has guide on SEO.
-So, I'll be following that to achieve above goals.
+As you know the Next.js tutorial already has a guide on SEO.
+So, I’ll be following that to achieve the above goals.

 Dynamic sitemap.xml

-The Learn Next.js Tutorial has an example for dynamic sitemap.xml
+The Learn Next.js Tutorial has an example for a dynamic sitemap.xml.
+It uses Next.js SSR feature to dynamically return sitemap.xml.

-So, I'll be creating new file under pages sitemap.xml.tsx
+So, I’ll be creating a new file under the pages sitemap.xml.tsx with the following content.

 import { GetServerSideProps } from "next";